-Changes and color are results from chemical changes within the pigment of the food.
-Freezer burn really causes dry spots to appear on food and does not make the food unsafe to eat.
+The spots are the result of chemical changes within the pigment of the food.
+Freezer burn really causes dry spots to appear on food but it does not make the food itself unsafe to eat.

 Foods with freezer burn are still edible, but removing the burnt areas will improve the taste.

 There are a couple of rules to keep in mind when considering which foods should be frozen and which should not.
 The first rule and perhaps the most important one is that if the food did not taste good in the first place, freezing it won’t make it taste any better.